-The prime cause of poverty among the elderly is that they were impoverished during their working years by gov ernment robbery and economic sabotage.
+The prime cause of poverty among the elderly is that they were impoverished during their working years by government robbery and economic sabotage.
 Being kept from starvation by a government dole is a "poor" substitute for living in comfort, dignity and security on one's own savings.
 Government is the enemy of the elderly, not their friend.

-The "welfare" nature of "Social Security" is further re vealed by the fact that many receive payments far ex ceeding their "contributions," while others are denied pay ment of what they have "contributed" by arbitrary rules, including deductions for earnings.
+The "welfare" nature of "Social Security" is further revealed by the fact that many receive payments far exceeding their "contributions," white others are denied payment of what they have "contributed" by arbitrary rules, including deductions for earnings.